-China and it's new found love of Whiskey.
+China and its new found love of Whisky.

-China is a lucrative market for any company that produces a product or market's a service, with over a Billion people within it's border's the potential is enormous.
-China is also an economy on the go and is creating it's own millionaire's and billionaire's at a steady pace in spite of the current Global financial meltdown.
-To have a product that appeal's to the affluent in any booming economy is a great advantage, to have a product that is wanted by the majority of people irrespective of status is even better.
+China is a lucrative market for any company that produces a product or markets a service, with over a billion people within its borders, the potential for growth is enormous.
+China is also an economy on the go and it is creating its own millionaires and billionaires at a steady pace in spite of the current financial downturn.
+To have a product that appeals to the affluent in any booming economy is a great advantage, to have a product that is wanted by the majority of people irrespective of status is even better.

 - Different style's of Chinese alcoholic drinks